 Individuals who realize that they have a Valium addiction may try to stop taking Valium.
 They may then enter a phase of withdrawal accompanied by anxiety attacks and tremors.
 Unlike heroin, which is rarely lethal during withdrawal, the seizures accompanied by Valium withdrawal can indeed be fatal.
 It is important to reach out to a medical detox center in order to properly cleanse your body of the drug.

 Valium side effects or addiction should never be stopped “cold turkey”.
 Without the help of a professional affordable detox, you put yourself in a very serious and potentially life-threatening situation.
 Thankfully, Serenity House Detox & Recovery can provide the resources to ensure a safe detox process.
 In addition to Valium detox, we also offer:

 - Marijuana detox center

-At Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida, you will be able to get away from the environment that may have spawned your Valium addiction.
+At Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida, you will be able to get away from the environment that may have spawned your Valium addiction.
 In reducing your daily stresses, you can focus on a journey to sobriety.
 You can address your Valium addiction and any co-occurring disorders.
 You do not have to live in the grip of addiction any longer.
 Start your new life today.
 Call us today at 866.294.5306 and speak to an addiction professional.